 - What are lectins?

-- Why did my horse loose weight after starting the no grain challenge?
+- Why did my horse lose weight after starting the no-grain challenge?

-- Why do you recommend soybean meal as the protein source for horses?
+- Why do you recommend soybean meal as a protein source for horses?

 - What is soybean meal?

 If your horses are exhibiting an illness (diarrhea), unsoundness (stiffness), bad behavior (grooming, riding) or general unthriftiness (loss of top line, poor hair or hooves) and nothing you are doing seems to have helped, then approach these issues from a different perspective.
 Rather than adding supplements, consider removing things as they may be the cause.
 Remove everything you are giving to your horse except for forage (pasture, grass hay, legume hay), mined salt (Himalayan) and well water.
 This includes treats like carrots, apples and cookies.
 Get a notebook and write down all the issues you are having at the start of the program.
 Include pictures if you want but be thorough, especially in describing behavior issues such as girthiness or bucking when ridden.
 Note the consistency of the manure and the overall ease of the horse.
 Add to the records daily for 14 days and then determine for yourself if the grain has been causing some of the issues your horses have been having.
 Contents